Chocolate Cut Out Cookies

 Chocolate cut out cookies are made with cocoa powder and dipped in melted chocolate.
 This no-chill dough creates cookies that don’t spread in the oven!

 Who else is feeling the love this week?
 Valentine’s Day calls for all the chocolate desserts and this year I made simple chocolate cut-out cookies.
 They are dipped in melted chocolate and topped with sprinkles!
+Spread the love with this chocolate heart cake next!

-Why you should try this recipe: This recipe is derived from my cut-out sugar cookie recipe.
-The dough requires no chilling.
+This recipe is derived from my cut-out sugar cookie recipe.
+The dough requires no chilling and the cookies are easy to make in just a few steps.
 Just roll, cut and bake!
 The best part is the cookies won’t spread in the oven.

-Roll the dough on a lightly floured surface (don’t worry the flour won’t appear on the cookies once they are baked!).
+- Roll the dough on a lightly floured surface (don’t worry the flour won’t appear on the cookies once they are baked!).
 Cut out the cookies and place on a parchment-lined baking sheet.
-Bake at 400 degrees F for 8 minutes.
-Cool on a wire rack before dipping in chocolate and adding sprinkles.

 Helpful tips